joaoibarra/ibarra-food/README.md

 ### Checkout the project ###

-For checkout the project, just clone the repo address
+For checkout the project, just clone the repo address:

 ```git clone https://github.com/joaoibarra/ibarra-food.git```

 ### What this project do ###